davidzhu22/fornax-1/README.md

 ### 3. Run the Script
 #### sudo bash fornaxscript/fornax1.sh
 (for node-a run the 'fornax1.sh'.
-Simultaneously run the 'fornax2.sh' for node-b and 'fornax3.sh' for node-c.
+Simultaneously run the 'fornax2.sh' for node-b and 'fornax3.sh' for node-c)

 ### 4. Verify the Edgecluster in Node-A
 kubectl get edgecluster